What to see in Beijing

 Beijing Attractions

-Previously in Beijing, the city's most interesting attractions related to the spectacular history of China's capital city.
-These wonderful examples of ancient innovations and well-preserved glimpses into millennia of Chinese history are still there, but the city is no longer only viewed as a virtual museum.
-Now eye-catching structures and modern architectural wonders are among the city's most visited attractions.
+Beijing's most interesting attractions previously only related to the spectacular history of China's capital city: these wonderful examples of ancient innovations and well-preserved glimpses into millennia of Chinese history are still here, but the city is no longer only viewed as a large-scale museum.
+Currently, eye-catching structures and modern architectural wonders are among the city's most visited attractions.
 These include the National Stadium, better known as the Bird's Nest, and the National Grand Theatre, known as the Eggshell.
-It is no surprise that many believe the modern attractions detract from the city's ancient treasures, but many more enjoy the stark contrast.
+It is no surprise that some traditionalists believe the modern attractions detract from the city's ancient treasures, but many more enjoy the stark contrast.

 798 Space